DhanushKenkiri/Project-ADelta/README.md

 The mail sharing functionality supports multiple Ethereum L2 networks:

+1. Base
-1. Optimism
+2. Optimism
-2. Arbitrum
+3. Arbitrum
-3. Polygon
+4. Polygon

 To use this feature: